Westchester Real Estate Guide

 - Combined Property Tax Rate: The average effective property tax rate in Harris County is 1.77%.
 Texas has no state income tax, which can offset the higher property taxes compared to other states.

-- Best For: Individuals and households seeking a quiet, established neighborhood with strong schools, community amenities, and convenient access to major employment centers like the Energy Corridor.
+- Best For: Individuals seeking a well-established community with a strong sense of local identity and convenient access to major employment hubs and outdoor recreation.

 Overview of Westchester Neighborhood